EOSIO/eosio.cdt/docs/06_how-to-guides/02_multi-index/how-to-instantiate-a-multi-index-table.md

         uint64_t primary_key( ) const { return test_primary.value; }
       };

-      // the multi index type definition, for ease of use we define a type alias `test_tables`,
+      // the multi index type definition, for ease of use define a type alias `test_tables`,
       // based on the multi_index template type, parametarized with a random name and
       // the test_table data structure
       typedef eosio::multi_index<"testtaba"_n, test_table> test_tables;